Is Chinese a hard language to learn?

 2. Many languages, varieties, dialects, and accents

 Do you speak Chinese?
 Which one?
-Do you know there are many types of the Chinese language, and they come in many flavors?
+Do you know there are wide varieties of Chinese, and they come in many forms?

 That’s right.
 Mainland China is vast in terms of area, population, ethnic groups, and history.

-It is so diverse that every region has its own dialects and languages, and the number of regional linguistic differences is unimaginable.
+It is highly diverse, with every region having its own dialects and languages, and the number of regional linguistic differences is staggering.

 As a learner, you will find many types and variants.
 Wu and Yue, Jin, Xiang, Huizhou, and Pinghua are examples.